fiveladdercon/booster/README.md

-This is accomplished by the application distributor signing the "feature authorization" with a private key and having the application verify the "feature authorization" with it's embedded public key.
+This is accomplished by the application distributor signing the "feature authorization" with a private key and having the application verify the "feature authorization" with the associated public key.

 Features: